D-Official/PizzaTowerSwitch-FMOD/README.md

 The new list of bytes is the bytes for the NSP.
 By doing this, you have either proven ownership of Pizza Tower, or you have committed piracy, in which case that action is proof that you know how to pirate games anyways and that none of this matters.

-If the current situation with Tinfoil shops does not improve, this method might be implemented.
-But as of now, the only way to get the port officially is through the shops.